 Graduate Awards– Research Based Programs (available in 2017-2018)

-The Allard School of Law provides wide range of entrance scholarships and awards (subject to budgetary approval) for admitted doctoral and LLM students ranging from $5,000 to $23,000.
+The Peter A. Allard School of Law provides wide range of entrance scholarships and awards (subject to budgetary approval) for admitted doctoral and LLM students ranging from $5,000 to $23,000.
 Some are restricted to graduate students pursing research in specific areas of law and others are open to all students through the application process.
 These awards have been established by UBC, the Allard School of Law, its alumni, its faculty members’ research grants, and external organizations.
-The Graduate Program at the Allard School of Law does not provide fellowships and awards on the basis of financial needs.
+The Graduate Program at the Peter A. Allard School of Law does not provide fellowships and awards on the basis of financial needs.

 ALLARD Scholar Graduate Fellowship